Platform for Encrypted Computation

 We use homomorphic encryption.
 Data is encrypted on the data owner's own machine; the server collects only ciphertext and computes directly on it — it can compute, but it cannot see.
 One decryptable aggregate comes out the other side, and only the researcher, on their own machine, holds the key.
 Every artifact is content-addressed by SHA-256, so the result re-verifies offline, without us.

-A study pins exactly one protocol version — hashed, Ed25519-signed, reproducible.
+A study pins exactly one application version — hashed, Ed25519-signed, every file readable in the browser before you trust it.
 Straight from the public registry:

 -